 CONCUBINE LANE AND MARKET LANE

 Concubine Lane is where the action happens!
-On weekends, shop owners set out their stalls on the street and sell everything from souvenirs to jewelry and delicious food.
-You can also find a few street arts around here.
+During the weekend, shop owners set out their stalls on the street and sell everything from souvenirs to jewelry and delicious food.
+You can also find a few street arts around here as well.

 KONG HENG SQUARE

-Kong Heng Square is another shopping spot in Ipoh.
-Just a few meters from Concubine Lane, the buildings have an industrial and almost run-down feel which gives a certain charm to the area.
+Kong Heng Square is another shopping spot and an interesting place to visit in Ipoh.
+Located just a few meters from Concubine Lane, the buildings of Kong Heng Square have an industrial and almost run-down feel which gives a certain charm to the area.

 GET A TASTE OF IPOH WHITE COFFEE